elishkaflint/loofah-tooling/README.md

 ## Getting started

-To pull down all Loofah's code, create a new parent directory, clone this repo and then run the `setupLoofah` script:
+To pull down all Loofah's code, create a new parent directory, clone this repo and then run the `setupLoofah` script from the scripts directory:

 ```
 mkdir loofah-parent-directory